lashex/flask-neo4j/README.rst

 Flask-Neo4j
 ===========

-Flask extension that provides integration with the Neo4j graph database using the py2neo library.
+A Flask extension that provides simple interaction with the Neo4j graph database.

 Installation
 ------------